-In reaction, most GM manufactures claimed that CEN/TC 400 methods were not validated for GM and SI, in contrast to CEN/TC 223, while other stakeholders supported the original proposal.
+In reaction, most growing media manufactures claimed that CEN/TC 400 methods were not validated for growing media and soil improvers, in contrast to CEN/TC 223, while other stakeholders supported the original proposal.
 Some of the manufacturers supporting the CEN/TC 223 also argued that their laboratories work with CEN/TC 223 standards, and new standards would mean an economical overburden that would not bring any advantage.